kagkarlsson/db-scheduler/README.md

 ## Versions / upgrading

+### Version 6.2
+* PR [#71](https://github.com/kagkarlsson/db-scheduler/pull/71) allows for configuring Spring to delay starting the scheduler  until after context is fully started. (contributed by [evenh](https://github.com/evenh))

 ### Version 6.1
 * PR [#68](https://github.com/kagkarlsson/db-scheduler/pull/68) allows for specifying time-zone for cron-schedules (contributed by [paulhilliar](https://github.com/paulhilliar))

 ### Version 6.0
 * PR [#63](https://github.com/kagkarlsson/db-scheduler/pull/63) adds Spring Boot support.
-Scheduler can now be autoconfigured using tasks available in the Spring context.
+Scheduler can now be autoconfigured using tasks available in the Spring context. (contributed by [evenh](https://github.com/evenh))

 ### Version 5.2
 * PR [#60](https://github.com/kagkarlsson/db-scheduler/pull/60) changes `RecurringTask` so that initial/first execution-time is defined in the `Schedule` and typically is the next Instant according to the Schedule.